How to Make Pozole Verde (Green Mexican Chicken and Hominy Soup)

 By this stage, the chicken should be cool enough to handle.
 Discard the skin and bones and shred the meat into bite-sized pieces with your fingertips.
 Stir the picked chicken back into the soup.

-To Serve: Ladle the hot soup into bowls and garnish with diced avocado and radish, sliced chilies, chopped cilantro, and chopped white onion.
+To Serve: Ladle the hot soup into bowls and garnish with diced avocado and radish, sliced chiles, chopped cilantro, and chopped white onion.
 Serve immediately.

 You can use dried hominy in place of canned.
 Soak dried hominy in water overnight.
 Drain and cook in fresh water at a gentle simmer until tender, about 1 1/2 hours.
 Drain and use as directed.